nozerorma/transcriptomic-final-exercise/README.md

 	if [ ! "$(ls -A $screen_gen)" ]; then
-		echo "No reference genomes could be found." echo -e "\nWould you like to download genome indexes from database?" read -rp "It takes long AND it takes space...
+		echo "No reference genomes could be found." echo -e "\nWould you like to download genome indexes from database?" echo -e "It takes long AND it takes space.
+Note that if you don't download the references, you have to manually curate fastqscreen.conf file and point the program to it" read -rp "Continue?
 (Y/n): " genDownload

 		case $genDownload in
 			[Yy]* )